 Aurea Dicta is a compilation of ancient aphorisms, selected and translated for the first time to Catalan by a group of pioneer thinkers at the beginning of the 20th century, and now finally turned into a piece of art by Miquel Barceló.

 This is a must have for bibliophiles, published by ‘La Casa dels Classics’ on an exclusive edition of 1,298 copies signed by the artist, sold online at 4,000€ each.

-I had the privilege to be invited to lead the launch of such precious artwork.
+I had the privilege to be invited to lead the launch of this precious artwork.

-> To evoke the journey of discovery the artist experienced when revisiting the book, we bought some primitive-looking creatures from La Boqueria market in Barcelona and filmed them under a microscopic lense.
-Then, we found an amazing marine cave in Girona and filled it with golden light (the title of the book means ‘Words of Gold’).
+Our aim was to evoke the journey of discovery the artist experienced when revisiting the book, so we bought some primitive-looking creatures from La Boqueria market in Barcelona and filmed them under a microscopic lense.

-> The client had a very limited budget, but they offered me freedom to build a team and create the content, the website and the rest of materials that would accompany the launch.
+The client had a very limited budget, but they offered me freedom to build a team and create the content, the website and the rest of materials that would accompany the launch.

 This provided the chance to pull my good friend Eduardo de Felipe (AD) into the project.
 Together we persuaded some of the most talented upcoming film-makers and photographers from Barcelona to collaborate with us.

 As a fan of Miquel Barceló’s art, it was a pleasure and a privilege to witness the making of such a complex artwork.